 For further information please contact your health visitor.

-Diabetes is a condition which requires regular medical review, even when well-controlled or relatively mild.
-Therefore, our aim is to offer our patients who have diabetes a structured review at least twice a year.
-The practice nurses are happy to provide information and advice regarding our diabetic clinic or any other aspect of the condition.
+Diabetes is a condition which requires careful and regular medical and nursing review, even when it is well-controlled or relatively mild.
+Our aim is to offer our patients who have diabetes a structured review at least twice a year, and an annual foot assessment.
+Our skilled Practice Nurses are happy to provide information and advice regarding our diabetic clinic or any other aspect of the condition.

 Hypertension (High Blood Pressure) Clinic